 8. Joining an Artist’s mailing list

-From this point onwards, the artist, band, record label etc. that you are downloading the media from will be referred to as the ‘Project Owner’.
+From this point onwards, the artist, band, record label or other entity that has created the download card project and mailing list you are joining will be referred to as the ‘Artist’.

-Project Owners controlling your information are responsible for complying with all laws and regulations that may apply to the control of such information, including all privacy and data protection laws of all relevant jurisdictions.
-Project Owners are responsible for the security, integrity and authorised usage of your personal information, as well as providing any fair processing notices required for the collection and usage of such information.
+Artists controlling your information are responsible for complying with all laws and regulations that may apply to the control of such Information, including all privacy and data protection laws of all relevant jurisdictions and are responsible for the security, integrity and authorised usage of your personal information, as well as providing any fair processing notices required for the collection and usage of such information.

 8.1 How your information will be used

-The information you provide when joining an artist’s mailing list will go directly to the Project Owner of the media you wish to download.
+The information you provide when joining an Artist’s mailing list will go solely to that Artist.

 They may require such information as your name, email address, location or similar.
-By submitting your details you are providing explicit consent that the Project Owner may use the information provided in accordance with their Privacy and Policy statement.
-Typically they will use your information for the following: to plan marketing campaigns, send you relevant newsletters and plan tour locations, but are not limited solely to these actions.
+By submitting your details you are providing explicit consent that the Artist may use the information provided in accordance with their Privacy and Policy statement.
+Typically, they will use your information for the following: to plan marketing campaigns, send you relevant newsletters and plan tour locations, but are not limited solely to these actions.
 We suggest consulting their Privacy Policies directly on their website.

-Personally identifiable information collected by us on behalf of a Project Owner is never shared with any other Project Owner.
+Personally identifiable information collected by us on behalf of an Artist is never shared, by us, with any other Artist.